ncleyetmarrel/test_ecg_qc/README.md

 # Test ECG_QC

-This project aims to test the performance of the package [ECG_QC](https://github.com/Aura-healthcare/ecg_qc).
+This project aims to test the performance of the package [ECG_QC](https://github.com/Aura-healthcare/ecg_qc) on the [MIT-BIH Noise Stress Test Database](https://physionet.org/content/nstdb/1.0.0/).

 ## Prerequisites